gnthibault/siril/README.md

-# Siril
+# SIRIL
 =================

 Summary
 -------
 SIRIL is an astronomical image processing tool.

-SIRIL is aimed at providing an easy to use processing tool for astronomical images.
-The intent is to provide free OS users with an equivalent of Christian Buil's IRIS, only easier to use.
+SIRIL is an image processing tool specially tailored for noise reduction and improving the signal/noise ratio of an image from multiple captures, as required in astronomy.
+SIRIL can align automatically or manually, stack and enhance pictures from various file formats, even images sequences (movies and SER files).

 Contributors are welcome.
 Programming language is C.
 Main development is done with most recent versions of libraries.

-Adding new commands and features is basically independent from the GUI.
-You just need to look at commands.c, siril.c and siril.h in the src subtree to see how the stuff works, and how to add new things that can be integrated...

 Requirements
 ------------